givemepower8/Phaser3Practices/docs/COC.md

 <https://www.clashtrack.com/en/v/9_K9levlTzM/top-tips-for-bowitch-attack-strategy-explained-clash-of-clans>

+#### Level 40+ Queen charge

+If attacking TH11 opponents, with 4 max healers (level 5), 1 or 2 rage spells, queen should last long enough to clear one corner of the base.
+But for attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with other defensing buildings.

+#### Level 3 Bowler

+Bowlers can be the main attackers, or a killer squad to clear one corner with inferno and x-bows.

-Bowler
+Bowler killer squad

+With luck, support from healer or meat shield, bowler can get to the core.

 Bowler and healer

 This typically is comprised of around 30 bowlers and 6-8 healers.

-The tactics here are to use your bowlers on two adjacent corners of the map with 3 or 4 healers behind each group.
-Take down the outer defenses and buildings with this and clear and very straight forward path into the middle of the map.
-You'll be using a rage, a jump and a freeze to ensure that this is done with relative ease.
+The strategy is to use your bowlers on two adjacent corners of the map with 3 or 4 healers behind each group.
+Take down the outer defenses and buildings with this and clear and very straight forward path into the middle of the base.
+You'll be using a rage, a jump and a freeze spell to ensure that this is done with relative ease.
 Once the corners are cleared, drop the rest of the bowlers either behind a golem or behind a few giants – also drop heroes with them.
 There is also the possibility to have a couple of other healers at this stage to help keep the bowlers up.

 The beauty of this attack is that the bowlers will move into the center and under rage grab 2 stars extremely quickly.
 From there, usually several or most of them will die but you're left with a whole load of healers which will then help keep your heroes awake helping you get that all important 3 star.

-Bowler and Witch
+Bowler and Witch (BOWITCH)

-For th 11 the Combination for BOWITCH includes 20 Bowlers and 10 Witches, in spells it includes 2 Jump spells, 2 Rage spells, 1 Freeze spell and 1 Poison spell.
+The combination for BOWITCH includes 20 Bowlers and 10 Witches, in spells it includes 2 Jump spells, 2 Rage spells, 1 Freeze spell and 1 Poison spell.
 In the clan castle you have to take max golem and 1 max giant and rage spell.

 First drop 4 witches and 4 bowlers on the adjacent sides of the base and then in the middle, drop the first jump on the outer wall (put the jump such that it can also cover the inner wall if possible).
 Now drop the clan castle followed by remaining bowlers and witches and then warden and king and queen.
-As soon as the troops enter the base, drop the poison spell on the defending troops and drop the second jump spell such that troops can have an access to the core of the base.
+As soon as the troops enter the base, drop the poison spell on the clan castle troops and drop the second jump spell such that troops can have an access to the core of the base.
 As soon as the bowlers come in contact with the first inferno, drop the freeze spell on that inferno tower and also use first rage along with freeze spell.
 Now when the bowlers come in contact with the second inferno, then use the Warden's Ability and use the second rage again.
 Now check where there are more bowlers and drop the third rage on them accordingly.

-This Strategy will help you easily 2 star any th 11 base ( sometimes even 3 stars if the bowlers dont get seperated ) This strategy can 3 star allmost all th 10's if you execute the troops and spells in proper manner.
+This strategy will help you easily 2 star any TH11 base (sometimes even 3 stars if the bowlers don't get separated ) and this strategy should 3 star almost all th 10's if you execute the troops and spells in proper manner.

-Miner
+#### Level 5 Miner

-## Farming

-### lavaloonian
+Miners strategy is solid to 2 star other middle level TH11.
+But against maxed TH11 with high level eagle artillery, inferno tower and x-bows, it's very risky.
+When facing TH12 with giga tesla, often miner strategy gets only 1 star but high percentage.

+The rule of thumb is to narrow down the miner attack path.
+Miners are strong when they swarm.
+So for a square base layout, use heroes to clear one corner to create a L shape and some wizard to clear some trash building, so to make minor stay together while moving forward.

+Once the queen is strong enough, use a powerful queen charge to take out eagle artillery and CC troops, then deploy miners.
+Send warden to the middle of the base will help out, too.

+Ground CC troops especially witches will cause a headache for miners but air CC troops will not as miners move fast.

+Health, freeze and rage spells are used in miner strategy.

+#### Level 2 electro dragon

+Electro dragon has 30 housing space, attack speed 3.5s, move speed: 12, range: 3 tiles

+TH12 with maximized camps can take 9 electro dragons and TH11 with maximized camps can take 8 electro dragons.

+The attack is strong when heroes are strong.
+Usually, heroes will launch a kind of suicide attack on the 2 sides out the base, so to leave the path narrower so the dragons can move forward faster.
+Or heros can take out eager artillery and inferno tower and air defence.

+Clone spell if is done right.

+Bat spell can help to take down one air defence.

+#### TH11 farming

+Lavaloonian

 A little bit costy but very effective.